cameosam/comet/README.md

 Two empty folders must be created: uploads (main folder) and tmp (prediction folder).
 The uploads folder stores the uploaded genotype text and pickle files and the temporary folder (tmp) stores the pdb and sequences files.
 The ∆∆G predictors' program files and dependencies are in the prediction folder.

-Paths in the ddgcalc files must also be edited to access your conda environments.
+The condapath in the ddgcalc files must also be edited to access your conda environments.
 When using Windows, ddgcalc_win.py must be used.
 When using macOS, ddgcalc_os.py must be used.
 Choice of file can be changed in main.py.
 I-Mutant2.0 structure is not currently configured for Windows.
 The entrez.email in helperfun.py should also be edited.